You will learn

 You can choose one of two aggregations: SUM or AVG.
 SUM shows you the total of all events for your selected metric.
 For example, if there are two Placed Order events within the timespan you select, both with a $15 value, the VALUE SUM will be $30 and the TOTAL SUM will be 2.
 AVG shows the average of events that occurred for your metric.
 For example, if there are two Placed Order events within the timespan you select, both with a value of $15, the average will be $15.

-You can add a modifier to group and filter your report by specific values.
+6. You can also add a modifier to group by specific values.
 This allows you to build a more tailored report around your selected metrics, specific to your business needs.
+Choose an additional grouping by clicking +Add Group By and select your property of Product Name.

 Add Group By